nhanb/old.hi.imnhan.com/content/pages/about.md

 ![My face](/images/nhan.jpg)

 My name is **Bùi Thành Nhân**.
-I'm a Vietnamese web developer with a keen interest in DevOps.
+I'm a Vietnamese software developer with a keen interest in DevOps.

-When I'm not working, I tend to lurk around GitHub, go swimming, or try to [get decent at DDR][5].
+When I'm not working, I tend to lurk around GitHub, go swimming, or try to [literally gamify][5] my excercise plan (with questionable results).
 I also recently got into [fighting games][7].
-Give me a shout if you're in Hồ Chí Minh City and would like some Street Fighter or Guilty Gear action! :)
+Give me a shout if you're in Hồ Chí Minh City and would like some Street Fighter or Guilty Gear action!

 ## About this blog